Microbial virus epidemics in the presence of contact-mediated host dormancy: Deterministic phase: Further analysis of the dynamical system

 \subsection{Paradox of enrichment}

-The fact that the coexistence equilibrium can lose its stability is a variant of the phenomenon called \emph{paradox of enrichment} in ecology, which is well-known from the context of predator--prey type dynamical systems (see e.g.\ \cite{Kuwamura2009b} for a case with predator dormancy).
+The fact that the coexistence equilibrium can lose its stability is a variant of the phenomenon called \emph{paradox of enrichment} in ecology, which is well-known from the context of predator--prey type dynamical systems (see e.g.\ \cite{MM90}, or \cite{Kuwamura2009b} for a case with predator dormancy).
 It rests on a bifurcation that appears in our model as well as in the variant studied in~\cite{BK98} in the following way: When the burst size $m$ reaches a critical threshold, the coexistence equilibrium emerges and is initially stable.
 However, further increase in the burst size destabilizes it, giving rise to periodic limiting behaviour.

-In the predator--prey context, the analogue of the burst size expresses how much energy the predator can gain out of a consumed unit prey, and the analogue of the equilibrium population size $\bar n_{1a}$ of active hosts is the carrying capacity of the prey population.
+In the predator--prey context, the analogue of the burst size expresses how much energy the predator can gain out of a consumed unit prey, and the analogue of the equilibrium population size $\barn1a$ of active hosts is the carrying capacity of the prey population.

-Now, increasing the carrying capacity of the system leads to periodic cycles with increasing amplitudes, where the lowest population size during a period approaches zero for both for the prey and the predators.
+Now, increasing the carrying capacity of the system while keeping all other parameters constant leads to periodic cycles with increasing amplitudes, where the lowest population size during a period approaches zero for both for the prey and the predators.
 This corresponds to an increased danger of extinction due to small stochastic fluctuations in the underlying individual-based model.
-The `paradox' consist in the counter-intuitive effect that increasing carrying capacities may actually increase the risk of extinction for the whole system.
+The `paradox' consists in the counter-intuitive effect that increasing carrying capacities may actually increase the risk of extinction for the whole system.

+In our model, for $r$ small compared to $v$ and $q$ not too close to 1, a similar high-amplitude periodicity (with low minimum value) can be observed (see e.g.\ Figure~\ref{fig-GW-peak}).
+While varying $\bar n_{1a}$ (which can e.g.\ be achieved via fixing $\lambda_1-\mu_1$ and varying $C$, or the other way around) would be analogous to the predator--prey setting, we used $m$ as a bifurcation parameter.
+Nevertheless, we know from~\cite[Sections 3 and 5]{BK98} that under suitable assumptions on the other parameters that we fix, a Hopf bifurcation can also be observed while varying $\bar n_{1a}$ (more precisely, its analogue in a rescaled variant of the system~\eqref{3dimvirus} for $r=0$).
+Note that if we use $\bar n_{1a}$ as a bifurcation parameter, fixing $m$, it is crucial to assume that $mv>r+v$, otherwise the coexistence equilibrium will never exist and thus it cannot lose its stability.